yiisoft/db/README.md

 ./vendor/bin/phpunit
 ```

-### Tests mutation
+### Mutation testing

-The package is tests mutation with [Infection](https://infection.github.io/).
-To run tests mutation:
+The package tests are checked with [Infection](https://infection.github.io/) mutation framework.
+To run it:

 ```php
 ./vendor/bin/infection